 Eron Harris scored 21 points for West Virginia (15-11, 7-6), which had surged up the league standings by winning four of five.

 "We have to be more resilient," Huggins said.
 "When things don't go your way, you don't stop playing, you play harder.
-I said a lot of things (in the locker room), most of which probably ought to stay in there."

 Texas (20-5, 9-3) reached 20 wins for the 14th time in 16 seasons under coach Rick Barnes.
 This might have been the most significant, though, considering the Longhorns' dramatic turnaround from last season's 16-18 finish that left Texas out of the NCAA tournament for the first time in 15 years.

 And by beating West Virginia, the Longhorns stayed just a game behind conference leader Kansas, with games against Iowa State and the Jayhawks next week.

 Texas shot 61 percent in the first half, and Felix and Holmes both had 10 points by halftime.
 The Longhorns' final shooting mark of 58 percent was just below the school record of 59 percent for a Big 12 game.